-All coursework at LACM is measured in guarterly academic credits.
+All coursework at LACM is measured in quarterly academic credits.
 Each quarter is comprised of 10 weeks of instruction followed by 1 week of testing, for a total of 11 weeks.
-Courses are assigned specific credit values based on the type of course, overall coursework required and approximated study-time requirements.
-Courses are stylized into lectures, ensemble workshops, ensembles, labs, and private lessons.
-The ratio of credits to study-time outside of class equates to 1 quarter credit per 3 hours of study each week.
+Courses are assigned specific credit values based on the type of course.
+There are four forms of instruction: